AndrewJ-25/Digisax/README.md

 ![pcb back](images/pcb_back.png)
 PCB back

 An unrouted, fragmented pcb can be found in the pcb directory.
 A routed, panelised pcb can be found in startlite_production_pcb.
-Gerber files were gerated from the latter.
+Gerber files were generated from the latter.

 ## Assembly
 1. All parts can be handsoldered.
 I recommend soldering the key-switches last.